earlye/nephele/README.rst

 Doesn't include bug fixes, or any features I forgot to list.
 Maybe that last bit was obvious :-D

+Yes, you could figure this all out by looking at commit logs.
+Why would I make you go through that?

 * You can now input an MFA token by running `mfa {token}`.
 It's rudimentary support at this point, and likely broken if you've never used [aws-mfa](https://github.com/lonelyplanet/aws-mfa) before.